No. 9 Florida bounces back with 38-27 win over Gamecocks

 THE TAKEAWAY

 Florida: The Gators now have time to recover from injuries and recoup from a two-month stretch of football.
 Florida gets next week off before starting a run of three straight SEC East games.
-The stretch begins with Georgia on Nov.
-2, then continues with Vanderbilt and division leader Missouri.

-South Carolina: The Gamecocks’ defense gave the team a chance at another stunner.
-But inconsistency on offense doomed South Carolina to its fourth loss to Florida in the past five years.
+South Carolina: The defense gave the team a chance at another stunner.
+But inconsistency on offense sent South Carolina to its fourth loss to Florida in five years.

 INJURED GATORS

-Florida were missing two key defenders, both out with ankle injuries — end Jabari Zuniga and linebacker Jonathan Greenard.
+Florida was missing two key defenders, both out with ankle injuries — end Jabari Zuniga and linebacker Jonathan Greenard.
 Greenard entered the game leading the Gators with four sacks.
 Zuniga has three.
-Gators coach Dan Mullen was optimistic the two would be healthy enough to practice heading into the Georgia game in two weeks.
+Gators coach Dan Mullen was optimistic the two would be able to practice entering the Georgia game in two weeks.

 UP NEXT